BrachyS/mmJC_parser/README.md

 # Todo
-1. The resulting files still contain some missing values, though much fewer than the raw file We could consult the client if further removing those missing values are necessary, and what are good methods.
+1. The resulting files still contain some missing values, though much fewer than the raw file.
+We could consult the client if further removing those missing values are necessary, and what are good methods.
 For example, can we aggregate data on bigger time intervals?
 Should we impute missing values or replace with mean?

 2. I did not use a standard criteria (e.g., 1.5*IQR) to check outliers, and simply removed a few obvious ones I spotted.
-We should ask the client what criteria is appropriate for defining outliers
+We should ask the client what criteria is appropriate for defining outliers.

 3. Due to time limit, the unit tests are incomplete.
 More testing are needed.